allegro/akubra/README.md

       - GET
       - PUT
       - DELETE
-    # behaviours in application with HTTP protocol condition for better transmission
+    # Behaviours in application with HTTP protocol condition for better transmission
+    # Important!
-    # DefaultTransport (with empty Triggers) it's only one required item in Transports section (logical validator is implemented)
+    # Required one no empty Triggers property (Method, Path, QueryParam) in Transports section (logical validator is implemented).
+    # In runtime no matching request (by Triggers props. definition) generating responses with code HTTP 5xx from backend.
     Transports:
       -
         Name: Transport1